coq/coq/doc/sphinx/proof-engine/tactics.rst

    ``forall A, ... -> A``.
 Excluding this kind of lemma can be avoided by setting the following option:

-.. opt:: Set Universal Lemma Under Conjunction.
+.. opt:: Universal Lemma Under Conjunction

    This option, which preserves compatibility with versions of Coq prior to 8.4 is also available for :n:`apply @term in @ident` (see :tacn:`apply ... in`).